By Mike Dietrich-Oracle on Oct 26, 2015

 We announced already the planned availability of Oracle 12.2 for H1CY16 (first half of calender year 2016).

 See the Release Schedule MOS Note:742060.1for further details.

 And keep in mind that this is a plan and no fixed schedule.
 So let's project the usual patch set cycle from the past.
 Then we may be in the 2nd half of 2017.
-If you start your tests (I hope you'll test ) by then you may be ready to go live in 2018 - and Extended Support for Oracle 220.127.116.11 will end 31-January-2018.
+If you start your tests (I hope you'll test ) by then you may be ready to go live in 2018 - and Extended Support for Oracle 220.127.116.11 has hit the EXTRA COST period of Extendend Support.